zulip/zulip/templates/zerver/help/invite-a-friend-to-zulip.md

 # Invite a friend to Zulip

-By default, all users in a Zulip organization can invite users to their Zulip organization. {!follow-steps.md!}  invite a friend to Zulip.
+By default, all users in a Zulip organization can invite users to their Zulip organization.
+Follow the following steps to  invite a friend to Zulip.

 1. Click the cog (<i class="icon-vector-cog"></i>) in the top right corner of the right sidebar.